personium/setup-vagrant/README.md

 1. Download and install Vagrant. ([Download page](https://www.vagrantup.com/downloads.html))

 1. Clone this repository. (https://github.com/personium/setup-vagrant.git)
+\* Please clone or download the zip file from the release branch.
+\* Since the master branch may contain new features which are under testing and development, errorneous behavior may be expected.
 \* If Japanese is included in the path of the git clone directory, vagrant up commnd will fail. **Please do not include Japanese in the path.**

     ```bash